minnyres/amule-win32/README.md

     ARCH=x86 ./amule-2.3.3.sh

 This will create a new directory `amule-build-win32` in the repository.
-The build package in the 7-Zip file `amule-build-win32/amule-2.3.3-win32.7z`.
+The build package is archived in the 7-Zip file `amule-build-win32/amule-2.3.3-win32.7z`.